lpsinger/userguide/capabilities.rst

    See [#DistanceMeasuresInGWCosmology]_ for further discussion of cosmological distance measures as they relate to sensitivity figures of merit for gravitational-wave detectors.

-For :term:`BNS` and :term:`BBH`, the merger rate is inferred from fitting the observed population of LIGO/Virgo events in O1 and O2 [#O1O2Rates]_\ [#GWTC1]_.
-For :term:`NSBH`, the merger rate is taken from [#RatePredictions]_.
-The quoted confidence interval assumes that the uncertainty in the rate has a log-normal distribution.

 **Sensitive volume** is the quotient of the rate of detected events per unit observer time and the merger rate per unit comoving volume per unit proper